Remember Hoopla? That cool digital service we offer that lets you stream music, TV shows and movie anywhere and at any time for free?

 The story involves three-eyed foxes, holy kittens and mysterious bearwomen; but, if I had to sum it up in four words it would be FRIENDSHIP TO THE MAX!

-The adventures of young hero Finn and his shapeshifting dog-brother Jake have transcended the television.
+The adventures of young hero Finn and his shapeshifting dog-brother Jake have transcended television.
 You can now follow their travails in the magical, post-apocalyptic land of Ooo via comic book.

 Give it a read.
 It’s mathematical.
 (Personal favorite: Marceline Gone Adrift where our heroes must find a freshly intergalactic vampire queen.)